Sudbury's only independent movie theatre fights to keep films rolling and corn popping | CBC News

 Founding executive director seeking funding from Greater Sudbury Development Corporation for three years

-Sudbury's only independent cinema is at risk of closing as operating costs rise and COVID funding drops.
+Sudbury's only independent cinema is at risk of closing as operating costs rise and COVID-19 funding drops.

-Founding executive director Beth Mairs says the board broke the dire financial details to members at its annual general meeting Nov.
-20.
+Founding executive director Beth Mairs said the board broke the dire financial details to members at its annual general meeting Monday.

 "We've hit a wall financially," she said.

-Mairs says that despite maximizing sponsorships, rentals, ticket sales, that made the first half of 2023 more competitive than all of 2022, they just can't overcome a 30 per cent increase in operating costs coupled with the elimination of COVID support last year.
+Mairs said that despite maximizing sponsorships, rentals and ticket sales that made the first half of 2023 more competitive than all of 2022, they just can't overcome a 30 per cent increase in operating costs coupled with the elimination of COVID-19 support last year.

-Board chair Stephanie Doveton says for the first two years of COVID, they got $50,000 each year, while this year the amount dropped to $5,000.
+Board chair Stephanie Doveton said for the first two years of the pandemic, they got $50,000 each year, while this year the amount dropped to $5,000.

 The immediate solution, according to Mairs and Doveton, is an application to the Greater Sudbury Development Corporation (GSDC) for $200,000 over the next three years.